monome/docs/norns/help/hardware.md

 2. Confirm that your router is broadcasting a 2.4GHz band -- the WiFi nub does not support 5GHz.

-3. If your network name has any apostrophes, it might be interpretted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
+3. If your network name has any apostrophes, it might be interpreted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
 Removing apostrophes from network names has helped resolve most issues with connectivity.

 4. Try getting very close to your WiFi router.
 Bad signal can make it seem nonfunctional.